hello-robot/stretch_tutorials/ros2/follow_joint_trajectory.md

         point1.positions = [0.3, 0.1, 2.0]
         point1.time_from_start = duration1.to_msg()
 ```

 Set *point1* as a `JointTrajectoryPoint`and provide desired positions (in meters).
 These are the positions of the lift, wrist extension, and yaw of the wrist, respectively.

+!!! note
-**IMPORTANT NOTE**: The lift and wrist extension can only go up to 0.2 m/s.
+    The lift and wrist extension can only go up to 0.2 m/s.
 If you do not provide any velocities or accelerations for the lift or wrist extension, then they go to their default values.
 However, the Velocity and Acceleration of the wrist yaw will stay the same from the previous value unless updated.

 ```python
         trajectory_goal = FollowJointTrajectory.Goal()